-- Opened 4 new pet care centres and completed 32 pet care centre refits.
-Opened 3 new vet practices and completed 15 practice extensions: and - significantly enhanced our practice partner pipeline. - Completed the transition of our multichannel operations to our singlesite distribution centre. - Continued to enhance our digital pet care platform, across seven themes: 'attract' (driving traffic to the platform), 'engage' (ensuring customers find what they need), 'convert' (turning platform sessions into sales), 'retain' (increasing customer satisfaction and loyalty), 'platform' (optimising the platform infrastructure and underlying processes), 'insights' (equipping business teams with actionable insight to drive improvements), and 'customer service' (equipping the team with the capability to serve customers). - Made progress in our consumer data utilisation, offering much improved, personalised user experience and functionality across app and website. - Maintained flexibility across our entirely leased store estate.
+- Opened 4 new pet care centres and completed 32 pet care centre refits. - Opened 3 new yet practices and completed 15 practice extensions; and significantly enhanced our practice partner pipeline. - Completed the transition of our multichannel operations to our single- - Continued to enhance our digital pet care platform, across seven themes: 'attract' (driving traffic to the platform), 'engage' (ensuring customers find what they need), 'convert' (turning platform sessions into sales), 'retain' (increasing customer satisfaction and loyalty), 'platform' (optimising the platform infrastructure and underlying processes), 'insights' (equipping business teams with actionable insight to drive improvements), and 'customer service' (equipping the team with the capability to serve customers). - Made progress in our consumer data utilisation, offering much improved, personalised user experience and functionality across app and website. - Maintained flexibility across our entirely leased store estate.

-Outlook and further actions planned - The Group is in a strong competitive locations (both pet care centres and vet practices), including new sites, refits and extensions, as well as in the key enabling insights, offering ever more personalised enable us to maximise our share of wallet across our consumers' pet care spend.
+Outlook and further actions

+- The Group is in a strong competitive position through our unique omnichannel pet care model. - We will continue to invest in our physical locations (both pet care centres and vet practices), including new sites, refits and extensions, as well as in the key enabling infrastructure, in particular our supply chain and digital pet care platform. - We will continue to evolve our consumer value proposition based on consumer insights, offering ever more personalised and bespoke consumer journeys to enable us to maximise our share of wallet across our consumers' pet care spend.